CoMelSinger: Discrete Token-Based Zero-Shot Singing Synthesis With Structured Melody Control and Guidance: Conclusion

 \subsection{Seen Singer Singing Voice Synthesis}

-For the seen singer evaluation, we compare CoMelSinger with four strong baseline systems: DiffSinger~\cite{liu2022diffsinger}, VISinger2~\cite{zhang2022visinger2}, SPSinger~\cite{zhao2025spsinger}, and StyleSinger~\cite{zhang2024stylesinger}.
+For the seen singer evaluation, we compare CoMelSinger with five strong baseline systems: DiffSinger~\cite{liu2022diffsinger}, VISinger2~\cite{zhang2022visinger2}, SPSinger~\cite{zhao2025spsinger}, StyleSinger~\cite{zhang2024stylesinger}, and Vevo 1.5 \cite{zhang2025vevo2}.
 To ensure a fair comparison, all models adopt HiFi-GAN~\cite{kong2020hifi} as the vocoder during both training and inference.
 As presented in Table~\ref{tab:main-eval-seen}, CoMelSinger achieves the highest scores across both subjective and objective metrics, demonstrating its capability to synthesize natural and expressive singing voices from seen singers.

 We first note that the performance gap between the Ground Truth (GT) and GT with Acoustic Codec is minimal across all metrics, confirming that the discrete acoustic token representation introduces negligible degradation and establishing a strong upper bound for token-based SVS systems.
 CoMelSinger approaches this bound closely, suggesting that its improvements arise from architectural designs—particularly the disentangled modeling of melody and timbre—rather than signal-level enhancements.
 Among all models, CoMelSinger achieves the highest SMOS and SECS scores, indicating strong timbre consistency and accurate preservation of speaker identity, which validates the effectiveness of the in-context prompting mechanism.
 It also attains the lowest F0-RMSE and one of the highest SingMOS scores, reflecting precise melody reproduction and high perceptual naturalness.
 Furthermore, its competitive MCD score demonstrates the model’s ability to reconstruct spectral features with smooth and consistent vocal quality, confirming the effectiveness of the proposed structured melody control strategy.